Monsoon Birds of Arizona Tour

 Target Group Size: 4 photographers

-Travel considerations: Fly to Phoenix (2 hours north of our hotel, but usually the cheapest flight) or to Tucson (1 hour north).
+Travel considerations: Fly to Phoenix (2 hours north of our hotel, but often the cheapest flight) or to Tucson (40 minutes north).

 Here are some of his gorgeous images made by previous participants on this trip: